NI's Seaward ninth in Commonwealth marathon

 The loss allowed Wales to jump above them into second in Section C thanks to their 31-10 win over Norfolk Island.

-In the women's singles, Shauna O'Neill claimed a thumping 21-2 win over Daphne-Arthur Almond of the Falkland Islands to set-up a must-win game against Wales' Laura Daniels later on Saturday.
+In the women's singles, Shauna O'Neill is out of quarter-final contention having lost an enthralling must-win game against Wales' Laura Daniels 21-19.

+O'Neill led 19-14 knowing a win would leave her well-placed to reach the last eight having earlier thumped Daphne-Arthur Almond of the Falkland Islands, but Daniels stormed back to book her place in the quarters at the NI bowler's expense.

-Cyclist Alice Sharp was ninth in the Women's 300m individual pursuit qualifying at Lee Valley with a time of 3:32.814.
+Meanwhile at Lee Valley, cyclist Alice Sharp was ninth in the Women's 300m individual pursuit qualifying with a time of 3:32.814.